Python backend code

 Using Python

 The Python Code Step allows you to write Python code that will be run on the backend.
-The common use cases for the Python Step is transforming and mapping of the data, as well as execution of machine learning-related functions.
+The common use cases for the Python Step are transforming and mapping of the data, as well as execution of machine learning-related functions.

-Additionally, it is possible to use a number of pre-installed libraries to utilize their functionality within your code:
+You can use a number of pre-installed libraries to utilize their functionality within your code:

 Editor hotkeys